Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 When an application needs to access some remote resource, two problems arises: authentication and authorization.

-These two probleams are a cross-cutting concern for everyone, this lead to some stadard way of performing those two tasks by using well-tested frameworks or libraries, two of theese standard solutions are **OAuth 2.0** and **OIDC 1.0**.
+These two problems are a cross-cutting concern for everyone, this lead to some standard way of performing those two tasks by using well-tested frameworks or libraries, two of these standard solutions are **OAuth 2.0** and **OIDC 1.0**.

-Other times when a user is registered to onother domain, we would like to authenticate using those other credentails, e.g. when we sign-in with Google we provide a proof of our identiy, this is called **Domain Federation**.
+Other times when a user is registered to another domain, we would like to authenticate using those other credentials, e.g. when we sign in with Google we provide a proof of our identity, this is called **Domain Federation**.

-In other cases providing a password is too weak, that's why we whould like to provide **multi-factor authentication**.
+In other cases providing a password is too weak, that's why we would like to provide **multifactor authentication**.

-Some stadard solutions exist which are compliant with the standar, they are called **Identity Access Manager** (IAM), they allow the usage of MFA, single sing-on, role-based access control, attribute-based access control.
-Also another important factor is that IAMs helps to comply with regulations such as the GDPR.
+Some standard solutions exist which are compliant with the standard, they are called **Identity Access Manager** (IAM), they allow the usage of MFA, single sing-on, role-based access control, attribute-based access control.
+Another important factor is that IAMs helps to comply with regulations such as the GDPR.

 One of the open-source solutions is **Keycloak**.
 Others are **Okta** (commercial cloud-based), **Auth0**, ...

-## IAM repsonsibilities
+## IAM responsibilities

 - **Authentication**: a IAM need to authenticate a user that wants to log in
-- **authorization**: assign a user a subset of priviledges that are required to perform their job
+- **authorization**: assign a user a subset of privileges that are required to perform their job
 - **User management**: supports the creation, deletion and modification of users and their attributes/roles
-- **access control policies**: policies may depend on roles or specific attributes (like begin labeled as admin, but you have rights only in your department)
+- **access control policies**: policies may depend on roles or specific attributes (like being labeled as admin, but you have rights only in your department)
-- **Single sign-on**: allows having a single passwords for differnt services.
+- **Single sign-on**: allows having a single password for different services.
 - **Federated identity management**: enable users to access systems across different trusted organizations using their home organization's credentials
 - **Audit and compliance reporting**: a log is created for each action performed by the users, also generated documentation to comply with privacy laws